pryn-kb/python-test/_episodes/15-scope.md

 keypoints:
 - "The scope of a variable is the part of a program that can 'see' that variable."
 ---
-## The scope of a variable is the part of a program that can 'see' that variable.
+## The scope of a variable is the part of a program that can 'see' that variable

 *   There are only so many sensible names for variables.
 *   People using functions shouldn't have to worry about